Peter Hansborough Bell: Governorship

 During the 1849 Texas gubernatorial election, Bell ran on a platform advocating strong frontier defense and support of Texas's territorial claim to New Mexico.
-To this end, he called for additional resources to eradicate the Native American population and sending troops to Santa Fe in support of Texas' claim to Santa Fe County.
+To this end, he called for expending additional resources to eradicate the Native American population and sending troops to Santa Fe in support of Texas's claim to Santa Fe County.
 This platform allowed him to defeat incumbent Governor George T. Wood by a vote of 10,319 to 8,754.

 Shortly after Bell's December 1849 inauguration at age 39, the Texas Legislature created three new counties from the southern section of Santa Fe County.
 The governor sent Robert Neighbors to oversee the organization of the new counties.
-Neighbors found the inhabitants of the new counties hostile to Texas interests and that residents of Santa Fe had written their own constitution.
+Neighbors found that the inhabitants of the new counties were hostile to Texas interests and that residents of Santa Fe had written their own constitution.

-After Neighbors' report became public in June 1850, Governor Bell, aged 40, called a special session of the legislature to deal with these developments.
-The issue was resolved several months later in the Compromise of 1850, Bell signed Texas' acceptance legislation on November 25, 1850.
+After Neighbors's report became public in June 1850, Governor Bell, aged 40, called a special session of the legislature to deal with these developments.
+The session was held in August, and Bell's plans were to send the Texas Militia to seize control of Santa Fe from the United States government.
+The issue was resolved several months later in the Compromise of 1850; Bell signed Texas's acceptance legislation on November 25, 1850.

-Bell won re-election in 1851 due to his aggressive policies and his being the most Southern of the five candidates.
-Highlights of his second term were payment of Texas' public debt and resolution of land claim disputes between empresarios and their colonists.
-The governor left office before the end of his term to take a seat in the United States Congress.
+Bell won re-election in 1851, largely thanks to his aggressive policies and his being the most Southern of the five candidates.
+Highlights of his second term were payment of Texas's public debt and resolution of land-claim disputes between empresarios and their colonists.
+Bell left the governorship before the end of his term to take a seat in the United States Congress.

 Later life

-Beginning in 1853, Bell represented Texas' western district in the U.S. House of Representatives for two terms.
+Beginning in 1853, Bell represented Texas's western district in the U.S. House of Representatives for two terms.
 During this time, he became friends with United States Secretary of War Jefferson Davis.
 He also met and married Ella Rives Eaton of North Carolina.
 After his marriage, Bell never returned to Texas during his lifetime.

 Following his 1857 marriage, Bell and his wife settled in Littleton, North Carolina.
 When the American Civil War began, he raised and paid to equip a regiment with his personal funds.
 He then served as the regiment's colonel.